 Woodworkers arrive at school with a singular mind, just as we all felt the same inner tickle with our first step into a woodshop.
 And the belief that led us veterans into recruiting stations also pushed many toward woodworking programs: the belief we can create something greater than ourselves.

-Grant serves as public affairs director for the NBSS Student Veteran Organization.
-He's a former screenprinter, cage fighter, and carpenter.
+Grant served as public affairs director for the NBSS Student Veteran Organization when he was a student.
+He's a former screenprinter, cage fighter, and carpenter, and he's now a co-host on The Dusty Life podcast.
+See his current work on his website.
 Shared with permission from Popular Woodworking Magazine's "End Grain" series, February 2017.